 A few final thoughts about Buenos Aires:

 - I missed out on tango and soccer (er, football?
 Or, uh, fútbol?), a couple of big aspects of porteño life.
 I love dancing, but I prefer to bust out my own dorky moves rather than learning choreographed steps.
 (You can’t tame this dancing fiend!
 Let me astound people with my lack of coordination in peace!)
-I watch ice dance, but this interest hasn’t translated to ballroom dancing – although I’ll occasionally tune into an episode of Dancing with the Stars.
+I watch ice dance, but this interest hasn’t translated to ballroom dancing.
 Similarly, attending a soccer game wasn’t a must for me; I like watching sports games live, but I wasn’t going to go out of my way to buy a ticket.
 Since tango and soccer weren’t priorities for me, I skipped a trip to La Boca, a neighborhood known for both of these things.
 I heard La Boca was super touristy, and locals and travelers reported that it wasn’t the safest area at night.
-I’m sure I would have been fine if I visited, but I didn’t feel the need to go.
+I’m sure I would have been OK if I visited, but I just didn’t feel the need to go.

 - I finally found Chapstick in Buenos Aires.
 Praise be.
 Seriously, this was a triumph.
 I was probably looking in the wrong places at drug stores (my subpar Spanish didn’t help), but I couldn’t find lip balm anywhere in South America.
 At a pharmacy in Cusco, I asked for “something for dry lips, like Chapstick” (“algo para labios secos, como Chapstick” was what I said, in case anyone wants to correct me) and got a pricey balm that turned my lips white and left them drier.
 So, muchas gracias, Buenos Aires for your readily available stock of Chapstick.
 My lips are forever grateful.